taner1es/tetris/README.md

 You only need a Oracle JavaSE Development kit 9.0.4 or upper.
 Below versions may work but I didn't try and to avoid any problem that is why I recommend.

+## IF you already have JDK installed on your local system, you can skip to step 4

 ### STEP 1 - Download JavaSE SDK ZIP

 ```